 The character, a feathered young woman, is watching TV at her place in the wood.
-Because of seeing trapped birds in nets, she leaves and goes where the nets impede the bird's free passage.
-Finally she arrives to a skating ring, she wears her roller skates and starts to jump and spin.
+Because of seeing some trapped birds entangled in nets, she leaves and, after being through a wood that could crush her with its trees, gets where the nets impede the bird's free passage.
+Finally, she arrives at a skating ring where she wears her roller skates and starts to jump and spin.

 A human being with a bird head is the character that, because of the path collapsing while is walking in a natural environment, falls and finds herself imprisoned underground.

 Initially, she is lying motionless but soon she tries to find a way out.

 Her steps are tracing a circular trajectory because it is like she is divided into two parts, one that wants to do in a direction and the other one in the opposite way.
 In fact, she can't move, always coming back at the same point.

 In the surrounding environment, the drops' sound starts to echo, becoming copious and faster: together they turn into a strong flow that drags her out to the surface.

 In the 2-channel video, a picnic has been staged featuring a young woman as the only character.
 The picnic ranges from a light atmosphere that soon becomes disturbing.
 Appetizing foods are in sequence with unappetizing ones and the mouth that tastes the food is shaken by a persistent cough that gradually becomes more and more troublesome.